laszlocph/gimlet-documentation/src/pages/blog/how-flux-broke-the-cicd-feedback-loop-and-how-we-pieced-it-back-together.md

     name: -gitops-brain
 ```

 There is one more thing to set in Flux.
 By default Flux does not wait for the applied resources to come up healthy.
-It applies them and notifies all providers that it has done its job.
+It applies them and notifies all providers that it has done its job, except this does not mean that deployment is done.

 To make Flux wait for all resource healthchecks to pass, we must set the `wait: true` flag on the `Kustomization` CRD:

 ```yaml
 apiVersion: kustomize.toolkit.fluxcd.io/v1beta2